aiven/devportal/docs/products/flink/howto/connect-opensearch.rst

 2. Select the **Data Tables** sub-tab and select the Aiven for OpenSearch® integration to use

 3. Select the Aiven for OpenSearch® service and the **index** to be used as target for the data pipeline.
-If you want to use a new index that does not yet exist, write the index name.
+If you want to use a new index that does not yet exist, just write the index name and it will be created.

 4. Define the **Flink table name**; this name represents the Flink reference to the topic and will be used during the data pipeline definition